• Maximum voltage is 8.4V

 You ship it to us, we'll fix, and ship it back.
 And while nothing's unbreakable, we really do try to make the best possible.

-Look, our servos is built like a brick shithouse.
+Look, our servos are built like a brick shithouse.
 As you read you'll learn it got a steel gear train because there's nothing better.
 And that said gears are supported better than popular competitors like a Savox 2290SG.

 But if you ask us to warranty a breakage, it'll be clear whether you broke it, or whether under a microscope, we see an occlusion or defect in the metal in which case, we'll repair it and return it under warranty, no expense to you.
 But if it broke due to external forces, you pay.
 Clear?